altrisi/fabric-carpet/docs/scarpet/api/Entities.md

 Attaches a callback to trigger when any entity matching the following type / types is loaded in the game, allowing to grab a handle to an entity right when it is loaded to the world without querying them every tick.
 Callback expects two parameters - the entity, and a boolean value indicating if the entity was newly created(`true`) or just loaded from disk.

+> **Note**
+>
-Single argument functions accepting only entities are allowed, but deprecated and will be removed at some point.
+> Passing a function that takes a single argument (the entity, without the new boolean) is deprecated and will be removed at some point.

 If callback is `null`, then the current entity handler, if present, is removed.
 Consecutive calls to `entity_load_handler` will add / subtract of the currently targeted entity types pool.